The Australian Immunisation Handbook 10th Edition

 - staff (or volunteers) providing care to homeless people.

-Vaccination using the seasonal influenza vaccine composition current at the time is recommended for poultry or piggery workers and others in regular close contact with poultry or pigs during an avian or swine influenza outbreak.94 Although routine seasonal influenza vaccine does not protect against avian or swine influenza, there is a possibility that a person who is infected at the same time with animal and human strains of influenza virus could act as a vessel for reassortment of the two strains to form a virulent strain, with the potential for spread from human to human (i.e. initiate a pandemic as was the case with swine influenza in 2009).95 In addition, vaccination can also prevent the transmission of influenza from humans to animals.
+Commercial poultry or pork industry workers – Vaccination using the seasonal influenza vaccine composition current at the time is recommended for poultry or piggery workers and others in regular close contact with poultry or pigs during an avian or swine influenza outbreak.110 Although routine seasonal influenza vaccine does not protect against avian or swine influenza, there is a possibility that a person who is infected at the same time with animal and human strains of influenza virus could act as a vessel for reassortment of the two strains to form a virulent strain, with the potential for spread from human to human (i.e. initiate a pandemic as was the case with swine influenza in 2009).111 In addition, vaccination can also prevent the transmission of influenza from humans to animals.

-Vaccination of those who provide essential community services will minimise disruption of essential activities during influenza outbreaks.
-Influenza viral infections can place considerable pressure upon both public and private healthcare services (refer to 3.3 Groups with special vaccination requirements, Table 3.3.7 Recommended vaccinations for persons at increased risk of certain occupationally acquired vaccine-preventable diseases).
+Essential services providers – Vaccination of those who provide essential community services will minimise disruption of essential activities during influenza outbreaks.
+Influenza viral infections can place considerable pressure upon both public and private healthcare services.
+Refer to 3.3 Groups with special vaccination requirements, Table 3.3.7 Recommended vaccinations for persons at increased risk of certain occupationally acquired vaccine-preventable diseases.

-Influenza vaccine is particularly relevant if influenza epidemics are occurring at the traveller’s destination(s).
-Travellers in large tourist groups, especially those including older people, those travelling on cruises, and/or those who are likely to be in confined circumstances for days to weeks, are at risk of influenza, either acquired before departure or from travel to areas of the world where influenza is currently circulating.
-Influenza vaccination is recommended if travelling during the influenza season, especially if it is known before travel that influenza is circulating in the destination region.97 (Refer also to 3.2 Vaccination for international travel.)
+Travellers – Influenza vaccine is particularly relevant for travellers if influenza activity is occurring at their travel destination(s).
+Travellers in large tourist groups (especially those including older people), those travelling on cruises, and/or those who are likely to be in confined circumstances for days to weeks are at risk of influenza, either acquired before departure or during travel to areas of the world where influenza is currently circulating.
+Influenza vaccination is recommended if travelling during the influenza season, especially if it is known before travel that influenza is circulating in the destination region.113 (Refer also to 3.2 Vaccination for international travel.)

 Refer to 3.3 Groups with special vaccination requirements, Table 3.3.1 Recommendations for vaccination in pregnancy for more information.